All Episodes

 Most students dread them, but school tests do help kids remember everything they've learned, even information that's not on the tests, according to new research.

-In three spearments, with fifty-four to eighty-four undergraduates, researchers at Washington University of St. Louis concluded that students who wrote tests had better enhanced long-term recall of all material they studied, while students who weren't tested recalled much less of what they'd studied even after they were given extra time to review the material.
+In three spearmints with 54 to 84 undergraduates, researchers at Washington University, St. Louis, concluded that students who wrote tests had better enhanced long-term recall of all material they studied, while students who weren't tested recalled much less of what they'd studied, even after they were given extra time to review the material.

 Really, we need a research project for this.

-We needed to sit around and study this.
+We need to sit around and study this.

 All this is is tradition.